ivmfnal/metacat/docs/mql.rst

         union(
                 files from MC:Cosmics
-                        where p > 0.5 and p < 1.5
+                        where params.p > 0.5 and params.p < 1.5
-                files from MC:Beam where e = 10
+                files from MC:Beam where params.e = 10
         )

 This query will return files from both datasets.
 Even if the individual queries happen to produce overallping